kimfetti/kimfetti.github.io/_drafts/2019-07-15-object-detection-challenges.md

 ---
 layout: page-fullwidth
-title: "5 Important Object Detection Challenges and Solutions"
+title: "5 Significant Object Detection Challenges and Solutions"
 subheadline: "Reviews"
 meta_teaser: "Object detection problems pose several unique obstacles beyond what is required for image classification.
 Five such challenges are reviewed in this post along with researchers' efforts to address these complications."
 teaser: "<em>Object detection problems pose several unique obstacles beyond what is required for image classification.
 Five such challenges are reviewed in this post along with researchers' efforts to address these complications.</em>"